StrangeButUntrue/micropython-ri5/docs/library/machine.I2C.rst

    Read into *buf* from the slave specified by *addr* starting from the memory address specified by *memaddr*.
 The number of bytes read is the length of *buf*.
-   The argument *addrsize* specifies the address size in bits (on ESP8266 this argument is not recognised and the address size is always 8 bits).
+   The argument *addrsize* specifies the address size in bits.

    The method returns ``None``.